ted-piotrowski/mapbox-gl-shadow-simulator/README.md

 # mapbox-gl-shadow-simulator

-Shadow simulator for Mapbox GL JS and MapLibre GL JS.
+**Compatible with Mapbox GL JS Version 2.x** Shadow simulator for Mapbox GL JS and MapLibre GL JS.
 Visualize sunlight and shadow on a map for any date and time of year.

 [![Mapbox GL Shadow Simulator demo](/demo.jpg)](https://ted-piotrowski.github.io/mapbox-gl-shadow-simulator/examples/map.html)